 A key consideration of the project was improving connectivity between the Maroochydore Road and Mons Road interchanges, in particular for the businesses of Forest Glen.
 This will be achieved through construction of new service roads east and west of the Bruce Highway.

 A second access to the Sunshine Coast Grammar School via Owen Creek Road roundabout opened to traffic in late January 2020.
 The additional access aids in redistributing school-bound traffic on Mons Road during peak periods and improve safety for pedestrians crossing the road to access the shops.
 It also provides a corridor for pedestrian connectivity between the Mons Road retail precinct, Sunshine Coast Grammar School and the residential areas on Owen Creek Road.

 Bike riding and pedestrian facilities

 The project will deliver several missing active transport links to the community, including:

 - a new shared user path to the northern side of Maroochydore Road providing a link from the Big Pineapple, Stark Lane, Sandalwood Lane and Old Maroochydore Road

 - an eastbound cycle lane incorporated in the upgraded section of Nambour Connection Road and Maroochydore Road

-- the extension of Owen Creek Road includes shared user path facilities that provided enhanced active transport access and safety improvements to the Sunshine Coast Grammar School access
+- the extension of Owen Creek Road including shared user path facilities that provide enhanced active transport access and safety improvements to the Sunshine Coast Grammar School access

 - bicycle lanes along Sandalwood Lane and Mons Road to create a bike route, linking from Old Maroochydore Road to Mons Road in Forest Glen

 - widening of Chevallum Road formation to extend the bike route south on Chevallum Road to the intersection with Rainforest Road.